Quick Start

 import { createKasAgent } from "@pstdio/kas";

-export const kas = createKasAgent({
+const agent = createKasAgent({

 model: "gpt-5-mini",